Doctor consultation before peptide therapy

 Direct answer

-Yes, legitimate peptide therapy should start with a licensed clinician consultation when a prescription, medical screening, or pharmacy dispensing is involved.
-The consultation should review your goals, health history, medications, allergies, pregnancy context, product fit, risks, costs, and follow-up before any prescription decision.
-It should not be an automatic marketplace checkout.
+Yes.
+Peptide12 online peptide therapy starts with licensed clinician review when prescription treatment, medical screening, or pharmacy dispensing is involved.
+The consultation should review goals, health history, medications, labs when relevant, product fit, risks, payment and refund boundaries, costs, and follow-up.
+Payment or an intake form should not guarantee approval, a refill, or a specific product.

-A consultation is medical review, not a product picker
+A doctor consultation is medical screening, not a product picker

 Patient safety checklist

-Questions to ask during a peptide therapy doctor consultation
+Questions to ask before an online peptide consultation

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-Who is reviewing my intake, and is the clinician licensed for my state or care setting?
+Who is the licensed clinician reviewing my intake, and is that clinician allowed to treat patients in my state?

-What exact product is being considered, and is it FDA-approved for my use, compounded, off-label, topical, oral, nasal, injectable, or evidence-limited?
+Which product category is being considered, and is it FDA-approved for this use, compounded for an individualized prescription, off-label, or evidence-limited?

 FAQs